 How to use Finviz-Step by Step

-Let’s do an example using the Technical tab on Finviz.
+Let’s do an example using the Technical tab.
 If you want to learn more about finding stocks that you can swing trend trade check out this link!

 In this situation, we’ve used four total criteria under the “Technical” tab.
 The 200-day moving average, RSI, Pattern, and Candlestick.